Meet the team

 My job allows me to learn about the vast range of charitable work that goes on throughout Scotland (and beyond) and is an education every day.
 I never fail to be inspired by the dedication of the people who work in the Scottish voluntary sector.

-Sarah Littlewood – Henry Duncan Grant Manager
+Sarah Littlewood – Manager (Henry Duncan Grants)

 I work closely with charities to offer advice and support to complete funding applications for the Henry Duncan Grants programme.
 I deliver funding surgeries, represent Corra Foundation at funding events and assess applications.
 My role has also allowed me to deliver a one-year pilot programme for older people and support other funders with their assessments.